Zem-Jos/calico/README.md

 ### Chatbot

-If the conversation data is large enough, we plan to:

 1. Create our own custom model.
 2. Annotate the data from Firestore (that was collected from the edge device).
-3. Train the model.
-4. Test the model.
-5. We plan to replace or combine our own model with GPT-3.
+3. We plan to replace or combine our own model with GPT-3.
-6. Deploy the model to Dialogflow CX.
+4. Deploy the model to Dialogflow CX.
+5. Connect mood input to the chatbot conversation

 ### Application

-1. Local notification to cheer up and remind to take the mood tracker
+1. Local notification that remind users to interact with our application
 2. Text-to-speech for chat
 3. Collaborate with real psychologists
-4. Implement Dialogflow integration best practice
+4. Implement Dialogflow integration best practice (client connects to Dialogflow through a server)
 5. Community platform